nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Add functionality to items
 	* Refactor GameSystem and GameLevel1 classes

 * Phani Teja Kantamneni
+	* Modify the observer pattern to signify the end of the game when all the enemies are killed or when the player dies
+	* Implement level 3

 ### 3. What tasks are blocked waiting on another team member?
 * Waiting on observer pattern to be updated so we can move to next level once all enemies are destroyed